JLF FIRM ARTICLES AND NEWS

 Protecting Your Rights after a Dog Bite

 Dog bites are surprisingly common.
 According to the best available evidence, there are around 4.5 million dog bites each year.
 Of these, around 27,000 require surgery.
 Dog bites can cause devastating physical injuries along with emotional scars, especially when young children are bitten.
 Fortunately, California law allows you to receive compensation for your injuries, but you need to take certain steps to protect your rights.
-Contact a Downey dog bite attorney for more information.
+Contact a San Bernardino dog bite attorney for more information.

 Medical Help for Dog Bites

 Dog bites can range from superficial scrapes to serious, life-threatening wounds.
 Regardless of the wound’s severity, you should immediately try to do the following: